 - Delete: deletes the Touchpoint.
 This option is only possible if the chat is deactivated first.
 To fully remove the Touchpoint, we also recommend removing the snippet from the code.

-You can add a new Touchpoint by clicking the + New touchpoint button.
+You can add a new Touchpoint by clicking the + Create touchpoint button.
 After selecting it, a screen will appear prompting you to fill in the website’s “Domain” and “Friendly name”. ”.

 Changing between the Appearance and Touchpoint Tabs